ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 - `avalanche subnet create <subnetName>`

-  - `"Error: Configuration already exists..."`
+  - `"Error: configuration already exists."`
     It means that you have already created a Subnet with the same name.
 To check if that is the case, you can run `avalanche subnet list` which would list the Subnets you have.
 If you have a Subnet with the same name, you can try to create with a different name, delete the existing Subnet by running `avalanche subnet delete <subnetName>` or overwrite the existing one by running `avalanche subnet create <subnetName> --force`

 ### Step 3: Deploy the Subnet

 - `avalanche subnet deploy <subnetName> -l`

+  - `"Subnet <subnetName> has already been deployed"` As it says, it means that your Subnet has already been deployed.
+To check currently running blockchains run `avalanche network status`.
+If it provides network information, try to connect to your Subnet using metamask to check if everythings all right.
+If it does not provide network information or you are having problems with interacting with your Subnet.
+Run `avalanche network clean`, this command will stop the local network and delete the state.
+Then, run `avalanche subnet deploy <subnetName> -l` again.

   - `"Error: failed to query network health: ..."`
-    You can check logs which are located at `$HOME/.avalanche-cli/logs` or try to run the command once more.
+    You can check logs which are located at `$HOME/.avalanche-cli` or try to run the command once more.

-  - `"Error: failed to start network : ..."`
-    It means that you have deployed a Subnet before and are trying to deploy another one without stopping the initial one.
-You can check the status by running `avalanche network status`.
-To solve this issue, run:
-    `avalanche network stop` and try to deploy your Subnet again.

 ### Step 4: Interact with the Subnet